INSaFLU/insaflu_docs/docs/data_analysis.rst

 Users can change the following **Trimmomatic** settings (see http://www.usadellab.org/cms/index.php?page=trimmomatic):

+**ILLUMINACLIP**: To clip the Illumina adapters from the input file using the adapter sequences.
+ILLUMINACLIP:<ADAPTER_FILE>:3:30:10:6:true (default: Not apply)

 **HEADCROP**: <length> Cut the specified number of bases from the start of the read.
 Range: [0:100].
 If value equal to 0 this parameter is excluded. (default = 0)

 **CROP**:<length> Cut the read to a specified length.
 Range: [0:400].
 If value equal to 0 this parameter is excluded. (default = 0)